Malaysian identity card: Etymology

-Technical specifications
+Technical specifications of MyKad

 The initial MyKad was a contact card solution developed and manufactured by IRIS Corporation.
 Made of PC with the dimensions in the ISO/IEC 7816 ID-1 format (standard credit card format), the initial card had a 32kb EEPROM (Electronically Erasable Programmable Read-Only Memory) embedded chip running on M-COS (MyKad Chip Operating System).
 In November 2002, the capacity was increased to 64kb.

 The upgraded and current version of the MyKad is a hybrid card containing two chips for both contact and contactless interfaces.
 Currently, this hybrid type MyKad is only issued in Malaysian states that employ the Touch 'n Go application.

 The MyKad chip has a data retention up to 20 years, while the card itself has a lifespan of 10 years and has been tested according to the ISO 10373 standard.

 Eligibility and adoption

 All Malaysian citizens and permanent residents 12 years old or above are eligible for a MyKad.
 From 2001, it gradually replaced an older Malaysian Identity Card system, that had been in use since 1949 under British colonial rule, with the intention of becoming ubiquitous by 2007.
 Children are issued with a MyKid after birth.
 This card is "upgraded" to a MyKad on the 12th birthday.
 The MyKad must be replaced when a person reaches 18 years old, as it is a requirement that the photograph be "current".

 Adoption was optional but was spurred by the waiving of the application fee of between RM20 and RM50 until 31 December 2005.
 As of 27 December 2005, 1,180,208 Malaysians still held an old identity card.
 After the waiving period ended on 31 December 2005, each new first-time application comes with a fee of RM10.